Yvonne

 Although drifting off to sleep isn't the aim, it’s quite common at the end of class.
 You may be surprised by how deeply you're able to relax.
 Ideally in savasana our mind remains alert and calm, while our body is completely at rest.
 However if you do fall sleep, you probably needed it!
 Many of us have lost the art of resting so enjoy a brief, delicious snooze if it happens and consider how you might create some more down-time for yourself.

-If you’d prefer not receive any physical adjustments in class, please say so.
-Adjustments can help you practise safely and effectively, however I can give you verbal guidance instead.
+If you’d prefer not receive any physical, touch-based adjustments in class, that's absolutely fine.
+I'll always ask first.
+Adjustments can help you practise safely and effectively, however I can give you guidance in other ways, for example verbally.

 Trinity